Oliver Schiffmann, MEng

 Going Forwards

-Moving into the second year of this PhD, Oliver will be looking at the following questions:
+Moving into the second half of this PhD, Oliver will be looking at the following questions:

 Academic Citizenship and Continued Professional Development

-As well as the work examining the potential for quantum computers in engineering design, Oliver has led/been involved with several other projects during his first year.
+As well as the work examining the potential for quantum computers in engineering design, Oliver has led/been involved with several other projects during his PhD.
 This can be seen most clearly in the following list of publications:

 Journal